NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 * **Support 3D ROIs:** Allow users to add 3D ROIs collected from a multi-plane image.

-**Changes:** The main types for storing ROIs in NWB:N 2 are  :ref:`ImageSegmentation <sec-ImageSegmentation>` which stores 0 or more  :ref:`PlaneSegmentation <sec-PlaneSegmentation>` which :ref:`DynamicTable <sec-DynamicTable>` for manages the results for image segmentation of a specific imaging plane.
+**Changes:** The main types for storing ROIs in NWB:N 2 are  :ref:`ImageSegmentation <sec-ImageSegmentation>` which stores 0 or more  :ref:`PlaneSegmentation <sec-PlaneSegmentation>`. :ref:`PlaneSegmentation <sec-PlaneSegmentation>` is a :ref:`DynamicTable <sec-DynamicTable>` for managing image segmentation results of a specific imaging plane.
 The ROIs are referenced by :ref:`RoiResponseSeries <sec-RoiResponseSeries>` which stores the ROI responses over an imaging plane.
 During the development of NWB:N 2 the management of ROIs has been improved several times.
 Here we outline the main changes (several of which were ultimately merged together in the